|Height: 6.01||Born: Pickering, ON|

 Calgary signed Carter as a free agent on Feb.
 26, 2013.
 He was selected in the third round (20th overall) by the Saskatchewan Roughriders in the 2007 CFL Canadian Draft.
 Carter was traded to Hamilton along with receiver Brandon Myles in return for linebacker Sasha Glavic and an exchange of third-round draft picks.

-Carter has played two games and has one special-teams tackle.
+Carter has played seven games and has four special-teams tackles.
 He began the season on the one-game injury list.
+Carter played in his 100th CFL game on Aug.
+16 against Hamilton.

 Carter played in 14 games and finished second on the team with 19 special teams tackles and also recorded a forced fumble.
 He registered a career-high six special-teams tackles in the final game of the season against BC.
 He spent Games 2 and 16 on the injured list and was a reserve for Games 3 and 4.
 Carter also played in the Western Final and recorded three special teams tackles.